 One thing that tab doesn’t do very well (actually, not at all) is show note duration and timing.
 Sheet music is designed by nature, where each type of note depicts how long a note is to last.
 All you have with guitar tab is just a number on a line.
 Yes, it shows you where to play the note, but it doesn’t tell you the amount of time it’s supposed to ring out.

 If you’re trying to learn a song or solo that you already are familiar with, this may not be that big of a deal as you already have a pretty good idea of timing.
-It’s a challenge if you are using tab to play a song you have never heard before.
+It’s a challenge if you use a tab to play a song you have never heard before.

 This is one good reason why having sheet music on the top is a good thing.
 You can use the tab to get the fingering positions right and then develop your reading standard notation as time goes on and practice more and more.

-Learning how to read guitar tablature is a skill that doesn’t take a lot of time, and it certainly can provide a significant benefit to your playing.
+Learning how to read guitar tablature is a skill that doesn’t take a lot of time, and it certainly can provide a significant benefit to you and your other guitar-playing band members .
 Gone are the days when you either had to know how to read sheet music (which is typically set up for piano anyway) or work on getting your ear developed enough to figure out a song by listening to it over .and over…and over…